Illumina/akt/README.md

 ```
 * -T : Indexed VCF file containing intersecting sites and relevant site info.
 * -r : Comma-separated list of regions, chr:from-to.
-* -R : File containing 3 columns: CHROM, POS and POS_TO.
 * -s : Comma-separated list of samples to include or exclude if prefixed with "^".
 * -S : File of sample names to include or exclude if prefixed with "^".
 One sample per line.
 * -h : Hop this many markers forward from last accepted marker.